 2. Keyestudio Mega 2560 Starter Kit

-The Mega 2560 Starter Kit also includes some premium components such as RFID modules, flame sensors, humidity sensors, PIR motion sensor, ADXL345 three-axis acceleration module, 30 jumper wires, and 10 DuPont connector wires.
+The Mega 2560 Starter Kit also includes some premium components such as RFID modules, joystick module, flame sensors, humidity sensors, analog gas sensor, PIR motion sensor, ADXL345 three-axis acceleration module, 30 jumper wires, and 10 DuPont connector wires.
+All of them assembled over a 830-hole breadboard.

 The Keyestudio official site has a comprehensive Wiki tutorial page as well as a comprehensive download resources section for robotics projects.
 It consists of ready-made examples for many robotic cars, so this kit is highly recommended for college students who want to experiment with robotics.